 - The sooner you submit corrections, the sooner the IRB can issue your approval.

 Carefully complete your application, making sure to include enough detail without being wordy.
 If the IRB is unable to tell what you are doing, they will ask for clarification, which causes delays.

 - Be brief, yet informative in your responses.

-- Remain consistent when describing procedures, time estimates, titles, etc.
+- Remain consistent across all documents when describing procedures, time estimates, titles, etc.

 - Do not include extraneous information.

 - Clearly describe all study procedures and study groups (e.g., control and experimental).